vippsas/vipps-developers/common-topics/api-keys.md

 1. Log in to [portal.vipps.no](https://portal.vipps.no) using BankID.
    See [Developer resources: Permissions and users](../developer-resources/portal.md#permissions-and-users), if necessary.
 2. Select _Vipps På Nett_ > _Utvikler_.
-3. In the page that opens, you will find your merchant sale unit listed under _Production_ and/or _Test_.
+3. In the page that opens, you will find your merchant sales unit listed under _Production_ and/or _Test_.
    Click the _Show keys_ button to see your keys.

 See [Developer resources: Vipps Portal](../developer-resources/portal.md#how-to-find-the-api-keys) for more details.